 If you want to make a really alkaline version, here’s a great recipe for you:

-And if you want to make it more of a traditional protein smoothie, here is what I recommend:
+And if you want to make it more of a traditional protein smoothie, see my recommendation below.

 4) Beans & Pulses: these are a great source of protein and offer a great source of fibre too.
 I like to add chickpeas, kidney beans, butter beans, cannellini beans, lentils and so on to my salads and meals to give me that filling satiation as well as the protein hit.
 They’re not super alkaline but they’re great at doing what they do.